Our Services

 Helpful Resources

-The falling sensation with a sudden jerk as you drift off is usually a harmless hypnic jerk, a brief involuntary muscle twitch at sleep onset; seniors often notice it more due to lighter, fragmented sleep with age, plus stress, caffeine sensitivity, and certain medications.
+That falling sensation with a sudden jerk as you drift off is typically a hypnic jerk—a harmless, involuntary muscle twitch that occurs at sleep onset.
+Seniors often experience these more frequently due to lighter, more fragmented sleep, along with common triggers like stress, caffeine sensitivity, and certain medications.

 Have you ever been drifting off to sleep—almost fully relaxed—when suddenly your body jerks and you feel like you're falling?
 That startling moment is common, especially among older adults.
 It can feel alarming, but in most cases, it's harmless.